nogibjj/Sjg80-MiniProject5-sqlite-lab/README.md

 This is a Python project that demonstrates how to create a script that interacts with a MySQL database.
 The project allows you to connect to a MySQL database, perform CRUD (Create, Read, Update, Delete) operations, and includes tests to verify the functionality.

+This project focus on the following points:
+Requirements:
+1. Connect to a SQL Database:
+•	The script must establish a connection to an SQL database, allowing it to interact with the database.
+2. Perform CRUD Operations:
+•	The script should perform CRUD (Create, Read, Update, Delete) operations on the SQL database.
+3. Write at Least Two Different SQL Queries:
+•	The script must include a minimum of two distinct SQL queries that serve a specific purpose in the context of the application.

 ### Steps in this project: